 That’s a mere 5.5% average, but 900 of those are in the second half, which means the average grade goes up to 7.2%.

 The best part of the climb is the stretch “in the woods”, shortly after leaving Santa Catarina Valfurva and before reaching the open.

-After a short coffee break, we descended towards Ponte di Legno – a horrible descent – and it’s when I got down there that I changed my mind.
+After a short coffee break, we descended towards Ponte di Legno, which is a horrible descent in the upper part.

 I then discovered I had not taken any other short sleeved jersey with me – only long sleeved ones, but they were too warm down in the valley – and I started the ascent in my Nike Pro shirt 🙂